Researching Australian military service: First World War, Troopships

 - Ross Mallett's Transports website lists troopships by number and provides tonnage, speed, company who owned the ship and when Commonwealth control of the ship ended.
 In the case of captured enemy ships it includes their original name.

-- Greville Tregarthen, Sea transport of the AIF (Melbourne: Naval Transport Board, n.d.) is a comprehensive resource which lists:
+- Greville Tregarthen, Sea transport of the AIF (Melbourne: Naval Transport Board, n.d., also available online) is a comprehensive resource which lists:

 - the names of ships (with numbers of troops and dates at each port, arranged by convoy)

 - plans of ship layout, menus, requisition schemes, transport of horses

 - detailed accounts of first and second convoys, including cruising order and anchorage order.